This article is on Sharing Jesus Kept Simple.

 That was my first lesson on sharing Jesus.
 We are together on mission.

 …a solid professor described the “necessary Biblical knowledge” before a person could come to Christ.
 In class, I was check, check, check, in full agreement.
 Shortly after in a quiet moment, the Spirit reminded me that I didn’t know ANY of those doctrinal truths when I gave my life to Jesus.
 NONE!
 I prayed something like this, perhaps my first prayer.

 “Jesus these people in my wife’s church believe you change lives.
 I know I can’t run my own life.
 Here is my life, lock, stock and barrel, and I’ll take yours in return.
 Thanks!”

-This was my first lesson on Sharing Jesus Kept Simple, it’s a heart issue, my heart given over wholeheartedly to Him Jesus
+This was my second lesson on Sharing Jesus Kept Simple, it’s a heart issue, my heart given over wholeheartedly to Him Jesus

 By the time I graduated from Seminary and pastored for four years, I had learned four presentations of the Gospel, all beginning with “you are a sinner separated from God.”
 I got so nervous one time when I visited a young couple and was sharing Jesus that I confused the “four steps.”
 I shared the first step, leaped over the second, and forgot to ask them key questions in the last step.
 I was ready to run out with my tail between my legs!
 Fortunately, I asked them if they “would like to receive Jesus,” even though asked faithlessly.
 The man replied, “I have.”
 In surprise I asked “when?”
 He stated with a smile, “while you were talking to me!”